code-and-co/codeandcodotcom/_posts/2018-05-07-BERLIN-entrepreneur-in-residence-future-ceo-fiesta-one.markdown

 title: 'Entrepreneur in Residence & Founding CEO | Fiesta One | Careers at code & co.
 Labs'
 description: "We are looking for an exceptional, ambitious and entpreneurial Co-Founder and CEO to lead and grow our venture Fiesta One, a premium white-label festival app platform."

-job_title: 'Fiesta One: Entrepreneur in Residence & Founding CEO'
+job_title: 'BERLIN: Fiesta One: Entrepreneur in Residence & Founding CEO'
 subtitle: 'We are looking for an exceptional, ambitious and entpreneurial Co-Founder and CEO to lead and grow our venture Fiesta One, a premium white-label festival app platform.'
 apply_callout: "If you think you are a good fit for code & co., please reach out with your LinkedIn profile, a cover letter, and an example of your work that you're proud of.
 We look forward to hearing from you!"
 ---